slatedocs/slate/source/includes/inkling-reference/_curriculum.html.md

       maximize open_ai_gym_default_objective
 end
 ```

+Select the Inkling tab to view an excerpt of the code in the game Mountain Car from
+OpenAI Gym as written in Inkling.
+This illustrates the simulator clause.
+(To explore this example more fully,
+refer to it in our [Examples chapter][1].)
 ‍

 The simulator clause declares the simulator name and two schemas.
 The first specifies the schema for configuration of the simulator and it appears in parentheses immediately after the simulator name.
 In this instance, the configuration schema is named `MountainCarConfig`.
 In the example, the configure clause of lesson `get_high_score` initializes this configuration.

 ```inkling